 The generalization of the spinor results of this section to $d \neq 4$, useful for dimensional continuation regularization schemes, is discussed in Appendix B.2.
 In particular, the identities of Appendix B.1 used to derive Fierz identities [cf. eqs.
-(2.64)-(2.68) and (2.95)-(2.97)] and any identities involving the four-dimensional Levi-Civita ε -tensor are not valid unless μ is a Lorentz vector index in exactly four dimensions.
-In $d \neq 4$ dimensions, as used for loop amplitudes in dimensional regularization and dimensional
+(2.66)-(2.70) and (2.97)-(2.99)] and any identities involving the four-dimensional Levi-Civita ε -tensor are not valid unless μ is a Lorentz vector index in exactly four dimensions.
 In our treatment of two-component spinor identities in $d \neq 4$ dimensions given in Appendix B.2, we take the Lorentz vector indices to formally run over d values, whereas the undotted and dotted spinor indices continue to take on two possible values.
 This is sufficient when used as a regularization procedure for divergent integrals that arise in loop computations.
-However in generic d-dimensional field theories (where d is a positive integer), where d is an integer greater than 4, the two-component spinor formalism of this review is no longer applicable.
+However in generic d-dimensional field theories where d is an integer greater than 4, the two-component spinor formalism of this review is no longer applicable.
 Suitable methods for treating spinors in diverse spacetime dimensions and signatures [91,92,132-144] are briefly presented in Appendix G.3.